 Biblical gospels provide the historical records of the life of Jesus Christ on the earth.
 But they are not just records, they are inspired scriptures, designed by the Holy Spirit and the authors to provide unique perspectives into his life.
-These gospels of Jesus Christ enrich every person to know what he did (Mark), what he said(Matthew – fitting from Jews perspective and Luke – fitting for Gentiles) and who he was (John).
+There are four gospels in the bible written by Matthew, Mark, Luke and John.
+The Gospels of the bible presenting Jesus Christ enriches us to know what he did (Gospel of Mark), what he said(Gospel of Matthew – fitting from Jews perspective and Gospel of Luke – fitting for Gentiles) and who he was (Gospel of John).
 Synoptics Gospels(Matthew, Mark, Luke) looks to Jesus from outside and John is looking from inside.
 So there is variety yet unity in the gospels when differences are carefully resolved.
 The gospels align with the old testament and big plan of god, therefore they cover in detail the Death and the Resurrection of Jesus Christ.

 |Gospels Design by||Matthew||Mark||Luke||John|